vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > I beheld the earth, and, lo, *it was without form, and void; and the heavens, and they had no light*.
 I beheld the mountains, and, lo, they trembled, and all the hills moved lightly.
 I beheld, and, lo, *there was no man, and all the birds of the heavens were fled*.
 I beheld, and, lo, the *fruitful place was a wilderness, and all the cities thereof were broken down* at the presence of the LORD, and by his fierce anger.
 For thus hath the LORD said, The *whole land shall be desolate*; yet will I not make a full end.
 {% ct 'Jeremiah 4:23-27' %}

-> And the *earth was without form, and void*; and *darkness* was upon the face of the deep.
-{% ct 'Genesis 1:2' %}

-The earthquake and hailstorm at Jesus’ second coming will return the earth to its original state—a dark and disorganized place unsuitable for life.
+The earthquake and hailstorm at Jesus’ second coming will return the earth to its original state—a dark and disorganized place unsuitable for life {% rf 'Genesis 1:2' %}.

 ## What do the saved do in heaven?